If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 See how much work it takes?
 Granted, you might want to do this once with the pans from Costco, but you’ve already saved a considerable amount of time buying pre-seasoned pans.

 This isn’t the first time Costco’s carried this particular Tramontina skillet set, either.
-They made an appearance on Reddit three years ago, with one user asking if they were worth the money.
+They made an appearance on Reddit a few years ago, with one user asking if they were worth the money.
 The response?
 Absolutely.

 “I bought them a month ago because they were pre-seasoned.
 I’ve owned cast iron pans before but threw them away after they rusted because I didn’t have the patience to season them properly.
 These are now my go-to fry/saute pans,” writes Caterchik.
 “They distribute heat as well as any pan I own, including copper and calphalon.
 Sure, they’re they ugly stepsisters but, at a fraction of the cost and almost no upkeep, esthetics was a small sacrifice.
 I can sear meat and fish again, which I have been unable to do since I gave up my gas stove.
 The best part is they work on all five burners of my combination electric/induction cook top.
 Now my life is complete.”